Visyond/website-hugo/site/content/pricings/new-pricing-page.md

                 Connect up to 5 Excel files to a Visyond project and refer to their cells in formulas.
           planCardIcon: /img/pricing/ADVANCED.png
           limitsList:
-            - limitTitle: Unlimited project per user
+            - limitTitle: Unlimited projects per user
               limitTooltip: The number of simultaneously active projects that you can work on.
             - limitTitle: Unlimited scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create and switch between in your spreadsheet and dashboards. spreadsheet.
-            - limitTitle: Unlimited dashboard per project
+            - limitTitle: Unlimited dashboards per project
               limitTooltip: >-
                 The number of online dashboards you can create and share with other people.
             - limitTitle: Unlimited charts per project